interledger/interledger-rs/docs/testnet.md

 &> logs/settlement-engine-eth.log &
 ```

-Note that you have to specify 2 parameters here, `SE_ETH_SECRET` and `SE_ETH_URL`.
+Note that you have to specify two parameters here, `SE_ETH_SECRET` and `SE_ETH_URL`.
 Because the Xpring node is connected to the Rinkeby testnet of Ethereum, we also need to connect to Rinkeby.

 - `SE_ETH_SECRET`
     - The private key to be used.
 An Ethereum private key is a 32-byte hex string.
 You can generate one via [Ethereum Generate Wallet](https://github.com/vkobel/ethereum-generate-wallet).